rossrobino/ovr/apps/docs/src/server/docs/05-middleware.md

 ## Response

 `Context.res` is a `PreparedResponse` that stores the arguments that will be passed into `new Response()` after middleware has executed.

-These can be modified directly:
+These properties can be set directly:

 ```ts
 Route.get("/api/:id", (c) => {